sinemozturk/jenkins-server-installation-on-Docker/README.md

 # CREATE A JENKINS SERVER ON DOCKER CONTAINER

+To install a Jenkins server on a Docker container, you can follow these steps:

 ## S T E P S
 1. Pull the Jenkins Docker image: